 Heart failure is a condition in which the heart can't pump enough blood to meet the body's needs.
 The term “Heart failure “doesn’t mean that the heart has stopped its functions.
 CHD can lead to heart failure by weakening the heart muscle over time.
 However, heart failure is a serious condition that requires medical care.

-- Track 1-1Hyperheumatic heart disease
+- Inflammatory heart disease

-- Track 1-7Coronary artery disease
+- Cerebrovascular disease

-- Track 1-8Cerebrovascular disease
+- Coronary artery disease

 Obesity increases the risk for heart disease and stroke.
 But it harms more than just the heart diagnosis and blood vessel system.
 It's also a major cause of gallstones, osteoarthritis and respiratory problems.
 In addition to weight gain is a frequent consequence of heart damaging lifestyle choices such as lack of exercise & a fat laden diet.
 Obesity also can lead to serious conditions like heart failure, in which your heart can’t pump enough blood to the body.
 Having diabetes or pre-diabetes puts one at increased risk for heart disease and stroke.
-One can lower its risk by keeping the blood glucose (also called blood sugar), hypertension, and blood cholesterol close to the recommended target numbers the levels suggested by diabetes experts for good health.
+One can lower its risk by keeping the blood glucose (also called blood sugar), hypertension and blood cholesterol close to the recommended target numbers the levels suggested by diabetes experts for good health.
 Stroke and coronary heart disease can be caused by the same problem atherosclerosis.

 The Division of Pediatric Cardiology is responsible for the diagnosis of congenital heart defects, performing diagnostic procedures such as echocardiograms, cardiac catheterizations, and electrophysiology studies, and for the on-going management of the sequel of heart disease in infants, children and adolescents.
 The various Inflammatory heart diseases include Myocarditis, Kawasaki disease is a rare childhood illness that affects the blood vessels.
 There are also other Pericardial diseases that can present clinically as acute pericarditis, pericardial effusion, cardiac tamponade, and constrictive pericarditis.
 Infective endocarditis is a form of endocarditis.
 It is an inflammation of the inner tissues of the heart.
 These are the main inflammatory defects for Babies Heart.